abdelwahab-chaachoui/directory-organizer/README.md

 It's time consumming if you try organize this directory manually.

 ## Solution
-A simple python script, to organize a directory
+A simple python script that tests each file and then move it to a directory

 ### How to use